-Kuwaiti Lamb Casserole Recipe with Baharat called Mareg Botat
+Kuwaiti Lamb Casserole Recipe With Potatoes Called Mareg Botat

 Mareg Botat - Kuwaiti Lamb casserole

-In Kuwait, Kuwaiti people eat a lot of rice, bread (kubz as they call it) and pitta bread as well, lamb's meat, salads, minced meat with vegetables wrapped in vine leaves (version of spring rolls but the Kuwaitis use a lot of lemon juice in it so it is tangy),beef and chicken.
+In Kuwait, Kuwaiti people eat a lot of rice, bread (kubaz as they call it) and pitta bread as well, lamb's meat, salads, minced meat with vegetables wrapped in vine leaves (version of spring rolls but the Kuwaitis use a lot of lemon juice in it so it is tangy), beef and chicken.
 They do not eat pork.
 I quite like cooking their food and enjoy eating them as well.
-They also eat a lot of greek yoghurt.
+They also eat a lot of greek yoghurt(liben in Kuwaiti Arabic)

-Baharat – one of their main ingredients for the casserole is made up of a mixture of different herbs.
+Baharat – one of their main ingredients for the casserole is made up of a mixture of different herbs or spices.
 Baharat can be bought in Indian or oriental shops.
 It is already mixed so don't worry about buying the individual ingredients and mixing them.

 Here are the list of Baharat mixture: (I researched this through wikipedia): Although I have been using it for years I really don't know what Baharat consist of.
 When buying baharat, buy the ready mixed one.
 I just want to show what baharat is made up of.